Testing LAN Network Capability with Network Stress Tool

 On the other hand , a flood of data traffic is not always harmful.
 Like when you manage a website or service that is going viral or a successful marketing campaign, of course the traffic to your network will increase in volume .
 If in this condition your network has problems, you will lose a lot of site visitors or customers.
 Before all that happens, you must know the ability of your network to handle situations like this.

-Some potential solutions to the problem that you can do are redesign the network topology or replace the with a better one.
+Some potential solutions to the problem that you can do are redesign the network topology or replace the hardware with a better one.

 This time, Bardimin summarizes some pretty wonderful tools that you can use for testing your LAN network.